 To seek a change in a custody or visitation order:

 - The best way to approach a change is to try to work out a new agreement with your child’s other parent before filing the necessary paperwork.
 The court is more likely to make the change if both parents agree and the change does not harm the child’s interests.

 - If you and the other parent cannot agree on a change, you will need to have a strong argument for modification.

-Choosing a Huntsville Child Custody Attorney You Can Count On
+Choosing a Child Custody Attorney in Huntsville You Can Count on

 We understand that your children are the most important thing in your life.
 That’s why we will fight so hard for your rights to custody.
 Even in the most frustrating situations, our dedicated Huntsville child custody lawyers will push forward with smart strategies to keep your case on track.
 After all, our goal is to keep you focused on the positive outcome you want for your case and your family.

 If you are facing a complicated child custody battle, contact us today to find out how our skilled and compassionate team will fight to protect the rights of you and your children.
 Call now for a consultation: (256) 551-0500!